 Raccoons can develop all sorts of medical issues, including:

 Raccoons raised by breeders and adopted as infants are less prone to these diseases, though it's still very important to have your pet spayed or neutered, and vaccinated and dewormed on a regular basis.

 Is It Legal to Own a Pet Raccoon?

 Check with your local and state/provincial regulatory laws before pursuing the idea of having a raccoon as a pet.
 If raccoons are legal where you are, then and only then should you start your search.
-Many states consider raccoons to be native wildlife or fur bearing animals and have special laws that pertain to these types of animals.
+Many states consider raccoons to be native wildlife or fur-bearing animals and have special laws that pertain to these types of animals.

-It is also best if your raccoon is used to being handled from an early age since they can be prone to biting.
-This is another benefit to purchasing a raccoon from a breeder as the breeders typically interact with the young coons.
+It is also best if your raccoon is used to being handled from an early age since these animals can be prone to biting.
+This is another benefit to purchasing a raccoon from a breeder as the breeders typically interact with the young raccoons.
 This will help them to be more social and less likely to want to test you with their teeth.
 Raccoons are curious and are still considered wild animals, even if they are purchased from a breeder, so they are less predictable than a puppy.

 Could You Own a Pet Raccoon?